freeipa/freeipa/workshop.rst

 -----------------

 Please fetch the Vagrant box prior to the workshop.
-It is > 500MB so it may not be feasible download it during the workshop.
+It is > 500MB so it may not be feasible to download it during the workshop.

 ::